-Self-hosted API gateway for Claude Code on Amazon Bedrock
+Self-hosted API gateway for Claude Code on Amazon Bedrock.
+Team API keys, per-user budgets, OIDC SSO, rate limiting, and an admin portal.

 CCAG has three layers of configuration, each serving a different purpose: